-I will not attempt to describe these paltry productions in detail; there is necessarily a great variety throughout the island; but their insignificance does not entitle them to a description, which would raise them far above their real merit.
+tions in detail; there is necessarily a great variety throughout the island, but their insignificance does not entitle them to a description which would raise them far above their real merit.

 It is nevertheless most useful to a sportsman in Ceylon to possess a sufficient stock of botanical information for his personal convenience.
-A man may be lost in the jungles, or hard up for provisions in some out-of-the-way place, where, if he has only a saucepan, he can generally procure something eatable in the way of herbs.
-It is not to be supposed, however, that he would succeed in making a good dinner; the reader may at any time procure something similar in England by restricting himself to nettle-tops-an economical, but not a fattening, vegetable.
-Anything, however simple, is better than an empty stomach, and when the latter is positively empty, it is wonderful how the appetite welcomes the most miserable fare.
+A man may be lost in the jungles or hard up for provisions in some out-ofthe-way place, where, if he has only a saucepan, he can generally procure something eatable in the way of herbs.
+It is not to be supposed, however, that he would succeed in making a good dinner; the reader may at any time procure something similar in England by restricting himself to nettle-tops-an economical but not a fattening vegetable.
+Anything, however simple, is better than an empty stomach, and when the latter is positively empty it is wonderful how the appetite welcomes the most miserable fare.

 At Newera Ellia the jungles would always produce a supply for a soupe maigre.
 There is an esculent nillho which grows in the forest in the bottoms of the swampy ravines.
 This is a most succulent plant, which grows to the height or length of about seven feet, as its great weight keeps it close to the ground.
-It is so brittle that it snaps like a cucumber when struck by a stick, and it bears a delicate dark blue blossom.
-When stewed, it is as tender as the vegetable marrow; but its flavour approaches more closely to that of the cucumber.
+It is so brittle that it snaps like a cucumber when struck by a stick, and it bears a delicate, dark-blue blossom.
+When stewed, it is as tender as the vegetable marrow, but its flavor approaches more closely to that of the cucumber.
 Wild ginger also abounds in the forests.
-This is a coarse variety of the 'Amomum zingiber.'
-The leaves, which spring from the ground, attain a height of seven or eight feet; a large crimson fleshy blossom also springs from the ground in the centre of the surrounding leaf-stems.
-The root is coarse, large, but wanting in fine flavour, although the young tubers are exceedingly tender and delicate.
-This is the favourite food of elephants on the Ceylon mountains; but it is a curious fact that they invariably reject the leaves which anyone would suppose would be their choicest morsel, as they are both succulent and plentiful.
-The elephants simply use them as a handle for tearing up the roots, which they bite off. and devour, throwing the leaves on one side.
+This is a coarse variety of the "amomum zingiber."
+The leaves, which spring from the ground, attain a height of seven or eight feet; a large, crimson, fleshy blossom also springs from the ground in the centre of the surrounding leaf-stems.
+The root is coarse, large, but wanting in fine flavor, although the young tubers are exceedingly tender and delicate.
+This is the favorite food of elephants on the Ceylon mountains; but it is a curious fact that they invariably reject the leaves, which any one would suppose would be their choicest morsel, as they are both succulent and plentiful.
+The elephants simply use them as a handle for tearing up the roots, which they bite off and devour, throwing the leaves on one side.

 The wild parsnip is also indigenous to the plains on the mountains.
-As usual with most wild plants of this class, they have little or no root, but run to leaf.
-The seeds are very highly flavoured, and are gathered by the natives for their curries.
+As usual with most wild plants of this class, it has little or no root, but runs to leaf.
+The seeds are very highly flavored, and are gathered by the natives for their curries.